programmfabrik/easydb-documentation/content/sysadmin/konfiguration/fylr.yml/_index.en.md

 ## Configuration files

-To give you better understanding we show here an atypical elaborate example.
+To show you more than just a few basics, we use an unusal elaborate example.

 An elaborate main configuration file, `/srv/easydb/config/fylr.yml`, could look like this:

+**(From now on we are assuming that `/srv/easydb` is your base directory where you installed easydb.)**

 ```yaml
 hostname: